Problem with the Median House Price. Things You Must Know.

 How is the Median House Price Determined?

 Let us now look at this simple example.
-The sales data of this fictitious Melbourne suburb called Wonderland.
+The sales data of a fictitious south East Melbourne suburb called Wonderland.
 In this particular period, 5 houses were sold with prices: $400,000, $500,000, $600,000, $1,000,000, $1,500,000.
-During this period, the median house price is said to be $600,000. $600,000 is the price in the middle of the set of sold property prices.
+During this period, the median house price is said to be $600,000. $600,000 is the price in the middle number of the set of sold property prices.
 This is easy to understand.

-However, just like any piece of statistical data, without understanding the definition, source of data and the underlying market conditions in the area, it CANNOT be interpreted in isolation.
+Now, just like any piece of statistical data, without understanding the definition, source of data and the underlying market conditions in the area, it CANNOT be interpreted in isolation.

 We cannot emphasise enough: